philips-software/cerberus/README.md

 ### Dogfooding
 To evaluate and confirm the quality of code changes made to Cerberus, you should run through all the gates and review the generated reports with:

-`mvn clean package pmd:check pmd:cpd-check pitest:mutationCoverage pitest:report site surefire-report:report`
+`mvn clean package checkstyle:check pmd:check pmd:cpd-check pitest:mutationCoverage pitest:report site surefire-report:report`

 Afterwards, to use the actual JAR for yourself run the below command by checking out the master branch in this repository with: